w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 Asynchronous backing brings the following changes to the parachain protocol:

 - Parablock generation is now decoupled from the backing process, avoiding the previous 6-second deadline through the backing process.
-This gives more time for collators to properly use blockspace, decreasing the probability of generating empty parablocks.
+This enables for more involved scaling approaches, such as giving more time for collators to properly use blockspace or increasing block velocity based on demand.

 - Parachains can generate blocks and have them placed into **unincluded segments** of parablock ancestors (i.e. parablocks that are seconded but not yet backed by paravalidators and included in the relay chain) rather than ancestors included in the relay chain state.